 Music is a powerful tool…Music is used for storytelling, healing, and to express disturbing times.
 I've always had a fascination with how strong of an impact music can have on all living things—from my pet cats who enjoy sitting on the piano bench while I practice, to the birds who fly by and sing along to my pieces, to the children who are intrigued by each different key, and finally to the audiences who use music to step out of their day to day realities.
 Musical Traces is a platform for sharing our musical appreciation–with all of our various types of audiences.
 Who knows, one day we may even have a concert at the Parrot Sanctuary!

 Emily Webster-Zuber, 15, is a native of Los Angeles, California and gave her first public performance at the age of 5.
-She has studied private piano at the Colburn Community School of Performing Arts for nine years under Jee Sung Kang and recently Gideon Rubin.
+She studied private piano at the Colburn Community School of Performing Arts for nine years under Jee Sung Kang and recently Gideon Rubin.
 During her time at Colburn, Emily has participated in numerous local and regional levels of competitions of MTAC, CAPMT, and Junior Bach Festivals since 2012.
-She continues her studies at Colburn in chamber performance and an honors piano coursework.
+She continues her studies at Colburn in chamber performance and is currently studying piano under Professor Robert Ward.
 In previous years, Emily has studied music theory, choir, and tap dancing through Colburn.
 Emily has participated in and will continue to participate with Junior Chamber Music and the Chamber Music Institute at Colburn.
 In 2015 and 2016, she participated in the Piano Intensive Camp at Colburn.
 After being awarded scholarships, Emily attended the Idyllwild Arts Summer Piano Intensive and the John Perry Academy this summer.
 Emily was also invited to the Concerto Fest Europa in Slovakia and Austria this summer where she performed solo repertoire and a double piano concerto by Mozart with her sister, Kaitlin.